Have you noticed a lot more websites displaying “Not Secure” in the browser address bar?

 For the website owner, it’s about making sure your website uses encryption (HTTPS and SSL).
 It’s the new normal.
 Not optional.
 At least not if we want visitors to trust us.

 Plus Google and other search engines, along with the browser makers, have all decided that HTTP sites are less trustworthy.
 It shows up in rankings and how websites are displayed in browsers and search results.
 We all want to look good there.
-So using HTTPS and SSL is a no-brainer in 2019.
+So using HTTPS and SSL is a no-brainer.
+Period.

 Even the simplest one page website now really must use HTTPS and SSL.